w3c-webmob/netinfo-usecases/README.md

 ![Facebook's app settings on Android](images/android_facebook.png)

 ### Evernote
-The Evernote application affords users the choice to only do synching when connected to a Wi-Fi network.
+The Evernote application affords users the choice to only sync when connected to a Wi-Fi network.

 ![Evernote's syncing options on Android](images/android_evernote.png)